pantheon-systems/documentation/source/_docs/faq.md

 ### How does Pantheon work with DNS?

 Pantheon can handle any domain name you point at it, however DNS configuration is still your responsibility.
-For more information, see [Domains](/docs/domains) and [Going Live](/docs/going-live).
+For more information, see [Domains](/docs/domains).

 ### What are the differences between the environments?